Why Choose Us

 Section 170 Road Traffic Act

-UK motoring law requires all drivers to stop at the scene of an accident when damage is caused to another vehicle, when personal injury is caused to any other person, or if damage occurs to a roadside fixture such as a sign or fence, or if any animal is hit.
-This legislation is also referred to as the Section 170 Road Traffic Act, and if you fail to stop, report or exchange contact details with relevant parties following an accident, then you face the risk of penalty points, fines and imprisonment.
+Section 170 of the Road Traffic Act 1988 covers stopping at the scene of an accident.
+UK motoring law requires all drivers to stop at the scene of an accident when damage is caused to another vehicle, when personal injury is caused to any other person, if damage occurs to a roadside fixture such as a sign or fence or damage/injury is caused to animals* .

-If you have been sent a Court Summons relating to the Section 170 Road Traffic Act, then you could be charged or face hefty penalties.
 You should instruct the services of an experienced motor defence solicitor as soon as possible, especially if you already have a large number of penalty points on your licence.
-Caddick Davies Solicitors specialise in the representation of motorists who find themselves up against the charge of failure to stop after an accident and can help you.
+Caddick Davies Solicitors specialises in the representation of motorists who find themselves up against the charge of failure to stop after an accident and can help you.

 Caddick Davies is a firm of experienced motor defence solicitors specialising in representing motorists who find themselves charged with offences of failing to stop and report an accident, contrary to Section 170(4) of the Road Traffic Act 1988.